ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 be the winning revision.
 Potential victors then need to be compared against each other to make the final choice.

 {{site.data.keyword.cloudant_short_notm}} handles small numbers of branches well.
 After all, replication relies on the fact that documents can branch to avoid discarding data.
-However, when pathological levels are reached, particularly if the conflicts aren't resolved, it becomes very time-consuming and memory-intensive to walk the document tree.
+When you reach pathological levels, however, particularly if you can't resolve the conflicts, it becomes time-consuming and memory-intensive to walk the document tree.

 ## How can I build in conflict resolution?
 {: #how-build-in-conflict-resolution}